TheComputerGenie/ARRR-solo-mining/README.md

 If there is more than 1 vout on an `ac_private` chain, then Komodo disallows the coinbase total to be greater than the base block reward.
 There's nothing that can be done about this at a pool level.

-* (KI) 'Daemon is still syncing with network' is broken (fully sync chain before running pol), as is VarDiff.
+* (KI) 'Daemon is still syncing with network' is broken (fully sync chain before running pool), as is VarDiff.
+This also throws a random `Cannot get a block template` error, which is meaningless and can be ignored.

 * (N KI) As noted above, shielding is currently manual only.
 This means that your coinage will sit in your transparent address untill you run `z_shieldcoinbase` with the daemon cli.
 An automation of this will be added in the future.